alDuncanson/cuppa/README.md

 ## Contributing

-Any contributions you make are **greatly appreciated**.
+Contributions are **greatly appreciated**.

-#### Code
+If you have a suggestion that would make cuppa better, you can open an issue with the tag "enhancement".

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+Or feel free to fork the project and open a pull request with your suggested changes.

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project